Capterra and Software Advice

 Deliver critical information instantly to the right people, on any device.

-Receive automated alerts that keep you informed at every stage of patrol performance.
+Automated alerts keep you informed at every stage of patrol performance.

 • Pending / ready - patrol is scheduled and awaiting start.